Jonaddo/Matlab_sandbox/Quantitative_Risk_Management/README.md

 ![ook](https://user-images.githubusercontent.com/36447056/36326257-b7bc541c-135a-11e8-8061-bbb0bbc6da4f.jpg)

-Note for better accuracy it is better to use a Monte Carlo method.
+Note in order to forecast the VaR at a e.g. 10 days horizon the filtered historical simulation proposed by G. Barone-Adesi et al. (1998) may be more suitable.
+Indeed, their technique accounts for the conditional heteroscedasticity and non-normality of securitys' returns

 # Value at risk sensitivities
-As expected by some risk metrics and the news at that time, the italian bank Banca Monte dei Paschi di Siena contributes the most to the overall VaR of the portfolio.
+As expected the portfolio is mostly sensitive to the italian bank Banca Monte dei Paschi di Siena.

 ![var_sensi](https://user-images.githubusercontent.com/36447056/36421807-301fb6ba-163a-11e8-90f1-a8091661edbb.jpg)